Culturally Inspired Sessions

 Often referred to as yoga for lazy people, Thai bodywork includes gentle compression, rocking, and percussive motions, with broad sweeping rotations of joints and passive stretching.
 Energies along sen lines are rebalanced, the mind calms, muscles relax, knots unwind and flexibility improves while the recipient relaxes on a cotton floor mat.

 Arvigo Techniques of Maya Abdominal Therapy

-Arvigo Techniques of Maya Abdominal Therapy™ (ATMAT) is a system of bodywork that combines massage, structural balancing, lymphatic stimulation, topical compresses and warm herbal steams to improve the health of pelvis.
-It improves circulation and helps release deeply held tension in the abdominal core and pelvic floor, Breathing improves, anxiety is soothed, and digestion and elimination is more robust.
+Arvigo Techniques of Maya Abdominal Therapy™ (ATMAT) is a system of bodywork that combines massage, structural balancing, lymphatic stimulation, topical compresses and warm herbal steams to improve the health of the abdomen and pelvis.
+It improves circulation and helps release deeply held tension in the abdominal core and pelvic floor, Breathing improves, anxiety is soothed, digestion and elimination is more robust.